©2013 Susan Noyes Anderson (poem only)

 I wish I could pretend it’s no big deal.

-What’s that?…Will I direct the school play?
+What’s that?…Will I direct the road show?
 Gasp.